Global Village (Dubai): Pavilions

+Cityland Mall

+The Cityland Mall development was completed in 2018 and is adjacent to Global Village.
+It is the "first nature-inspired shopping destination" and cost $400 million to build.
+It contains over 350 retail outlets and a 200,000 square-foot park encircled by the mall.

 Parking

 Dubai Global Village has one of the largest capacity parking in Dubai with a total capacity of 18300 vehicles.
 The parking is divided into two main categories.
 One is general parking which is free of cost while the other is paid parking known as VIP Parking.
 There is valet parking available as well.
 The parking has a free train and shuttle bus to and from the park.

 Facts and figures

 2018 Session

 The 23rd session of Dubai Global village started on 30 October 2018.
-This season will remain open till 13 April 2019.
+This season remained open until 13 April 2019.
 Over 90 countries and 27 pavilion are established in this season.
 Overall, 23 concerts will be held during this season.